Discussion

 Open-Closed Principle (OCP)

-• Classes should be open for extension but closed for modification
+• Classes should be open for extension but closed for modification.

-• Github code sample OCP
+• GitHub code sample: OCP Example

 OCP Problem Challenge